 |com.samsung.android.knox.sdp.core||Provides classes that allow you to create and control SDP engines.|

-The Samsung Knox SDK provides three key classes to manage SDP:
+The Samsung Knox SDK provides the following three key classes to manage SDP.

 SdpEngineclass supplies a password-derived KEK to the encryption layer.
 Each